Activities of the Tokai Japan Canada Society

 Canadian Thanksgiving happens to coincide with a Japanese national holiday (Sports Day) so we are able to celebrate the occasion in style complete with the long weekend.

-A day-long street-hockey tournament featuring teams from Tokyo and even all the way from Mississauga, Ontario (sister city to Kariya).
+A day-long street-hockey tournament sometimes featuring guests all the way from Mississauga, Ontario (sister city to Kariya).

 Co-hosted along with our friends at the American Chamber of Commerce in Japan (ACCJ) Chubu Chapter, this event is, without a doubt, the premier international event of the year in Nagoya.